7 Best Things to Explore Sanibel Island and Captiva Island

 Sanibel Island and Captiva are two long stretches of beach and wildlife sanctuaries reaching into the Gulf of Mexico.
-On the short drive from Cape Coral, pelicans often accompany the cars crossing the long bridges that connect the islands with the main land.
+On the short drive from Cape Coral, Pelicans often accompany the cars crossing the long bridges that connect the islands with the mainland.

+By far, the most popular activity is shelling – you can rarely step on the beach without indulging in the so-called "Sanibel Stoop" to search for shells.
 The palm-tree and flower-lined islands are famous for their white fine sand beaches and the incredible variety of shells.
-The islands lie east and west, different than most islands which lie north and south, this direction allows Sanibel and Captiva Island to catch abundant sea shells that the Gulf of Mexico brings to its shores.
+The islands lie east and west, different from most islands which lie north and south, this direction allows Sanibel and Captiva Island to catch abundant seashells that the Gulf of Mexico brings to its shores.

-Beaches range from the Gulf-to-bay sands at Lighthouse Park at one end of Sanibel, punctuated by the historic light tower and home to a popular fishing pier.
+Lighthouse ParkBeaches range from the Gulf-to-bay sands at Lighthouse Park at one end of Sanibel, punctuated by the historic light tower and home to a popular fishing pier.

 Bowman’s BeachYou also have Captiva’s romantic beaches, where sunset draws a nightly crowd.
 In between are family-friendly sandy playgrounds and long stretches of unpopulated sands fronting beautiful homes.
-Seashells carpet of all the beaches, but Bowman’s Beach is especially known for its fine selections, as well as great birding.
-You can also go kayaking and surfing, hit the theater and check out the Bailey-Matthews Shell Museum.
+Bowman’s Beach is especially known for its fine selections of seashells, as well as great birding.
+Here, you can also go kayaking and surfing, hit the theater and check out the Bailey-Matthews Shell Museum.

-Sanibel Historical Village has displays and exhibits that explain the history of Sanibel Island from the days of the Calusa Indians.
+Sanibel Historical VillageThe Historical Village has displays and exhibits that explain the history of Sanibel Island from the days of the Calusa Indians.
 Also, there are 11 authentic historic buildings moved from their original island sites.

-Restaurants on both islands excel at seafood succulence in settings that range from porch cafes to waterfront views and modern elegance.
+Dining & ShoppingRestaurants on both islands excel at seafood succulence in settings that range from porch cafes to waterfront views and modern elegance.
 Although seafood is the centerpiece, menus range from Mediterranean to New American in style.
 Dining and shopping are favorite pastimes on the island for those ready to leave the beach for a spell.
 Sanibel Island is known for its art galleries, which specialize in wildlife paintings.
 Don’t miss the monthly Art Nights during the winter season.
-Seashell shops, resort clothing boutiques and jewelry stores selling custom, sea-inspired adornments line small shopping centers prettily decorated with bougainvillea, shady ficus trees and swaying palms.
+Seashell shops, resort clothing boutiques and jewelry stores selling custom, sea-inspired adornments line small shopping centers prettily decorated with bougainvillea, shady Ficus trees and swaying palms.

 The islands’ marinas offer plenty of opportunity to get out on the water.
-Offerings include shelling on secluded islands, finding a beach away from it all, fishing, sailing, snorkeling, learning about marine life or camping on a tiny bridgeless island.
-Many resorts and outfitters stock kayaks, sailboats, paddleboats and an assortment of water toys for vacationers’ enjoyment.
-You can see freshwater and hammock habitats, where river otters, loggerhead sea turtles, dolphins, manatees, bald eagles and hundreds of native and transitory birds find refuge.
+Offerings include but are not limited to fishing, sailing, snorkeling, learning about marine life or camping on a tiny bridgeless island.
+Many resorts and outfitters stock kayaks, sailboats, paddle boats and an assortment of water toys for vacationers’ enjoyment.
+On Sanibel, there are multi-use paths – 25 miles total – that function as sidewalks, bike paths and recreational trails which are amazing to explore via the many bicycle rental stations.

 If you’re looking for a vacation home on Sanibel Island or Captiva, Vesteva offers great rates on vacation homes available for rental during your entire stay.
 Save money with a stay in nearby Cape Coral and book with Vesteva Vacation Rentals.